 Create positive experiences by building associations.
 Fido's triggers should mean really good things for him.
 You want to have a reliable pattern where triggers predict good things are going to come from us.
 Be proactive.
 As soon as Fido notices the other dog, spring into action.
 Don't wait for Fido to react.
-"Who wants their dinner?"
-And it becomes food!
 Food!
 Food!
 Redirecting their focus from the trigger is a really great thing to do.